 Section 3.1.
 Any employee of the school who violates Section 1 of this policy shall be immediately suspended without pay, pending an evidentiary hearing, when such employee is entitled by statute or contract to such hearing.
 If an employee is not entitled to such evidentiary hearing, the employee shall be suspended pending completion of due process or further disciplinary action.

-Students with Diabetes Model Policy
+Students with Diabetes Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.